munonun/Web4/README.md

 I am requesting modest funding (approx. €2500) to support development equipment
 (ARM hardware for testing, additional storage, and compute resources).
 As a young independent researcher, this support enables me to continue work on
-the theoretical model and begin building the PoC in 2025.
+the theoretical model and begin building the PoC in Within February 2026.

 ---